MTG/mtg-jamendo-dataset/README.md

 This repository contains metadata, scripts, instructions on how to download and use the dataset and reproduce baseline results.

-A subset of the dataset is used in the [Emotion and Theme Recognition in Music Task](https://multimediaeval.github.io/2021-Emotion-and-Theme-Recognition-in-Music-Task/) within [MediaEval 2019-2021](https://multimediaeval.github.io/) (you are welcome to participate).
+A subset of the dataset was used in the [Emotion and Theme Recognition in Music Task](https://multimediaeval.github.io/2021-Emotion-and-Theme-Recognition-in-Music-Task/) within [MediaEval 2019-2021](https://multimediaeval.github.io/).

 ## Structure